peyao/docs/docs/dtgateway_security.md

 #### Active Directory

-Active Directory is used when authenting users in Microsoft Windows domains.
+Active Directory is used when authenticating users in Microsoft Windows domains.
 The authentication protocol includes Microsoft's implementation of Kerberos as well as LDAP.
-In this section we will look into the configuration needed for LDAP authentication with Active Directory.
+The recommended way to configure Active Directory is described in [Active Directory Authentication](#active-directory-authentication), in this section we will look at an alternative way with JAAS.

 Follow the JAAS configuration steps described above with the following specific details.